 - the compulsory HSE-courses HMS0501 – Safety and Physical Environment, HMS0502 – Positive Learning Environment, HMS0503 – Laboratory Safety, HMS0506 – Patient Clinic Safety and HMS0507 – Fire Safety required for students at the 5-year Master`s Program in Pharmacy

-- manuscript developed throughout the course (3000-4000 words, plus tables, figures, appendices, and required data analysis) - compulsory
+- manuscript developed throughout the course (3000 - 4000 words, plus tables, figures, appendices, and required data analysis)

 Students must complete all written assignments and peer critiques, and attend 80% of class meetings, including online sessions.
 All students will participate in FRM5640 using e-learning platforms.
 Students will be expected to present via videoconference and participate in class discussions.

 Assignments are valid for one year.

-- homework assignments (written assignments, oral presentations), counts 20 % of final grade
+- completion of homework assignments, counts 20 % of final grade

-- peer critiques, counts 20 % of final grade
+- completion of peer critiques, counts 20 % of final grade

-- class discussion, counts 10 % of final grade
+- participation class discussion, counts 10 % of final grade

 For access to exam you must have: